How to Protect Vegetables From Fall Insects

 Stinkbugs destroy vegetable gardens, and then try to enter your home.

 With late-season vegetable gardens, there's no time to replace lost crops.
 Effective fall control means killing the pests, but keeping your upcoming harvest edible.
-With GardenTech® Sevin® brand garden insecticides, you can protect your vegetables and eat them, too.
-Liquid Sevin® Insect Killer, available in ready-to-use, concentrate and ready-to-spray formulas, kills all these late-season vegetable pests and more by contact.
-Tough on pests, but gentle on gardens, these powerful pesticides treat many vegetables, including garden favorites such as tomatoes, peppers and cabbage, right up to one day before your harvest.*
+With Sevin Insect Killer Concentrate and Sevin Insect Killer Ready to Spray, you can protect your vegetables and eat them, too.
+Tough on pests, but gentle on gardens, these two liquid pesticides kill all these late-season vegetable pests and more.
+Plus they treat many vegetables, including garden favorites such as tomatoes, peppers and cabbage, right up to one day before your harvest.*

-*Always read the product label and follow the instructions carefully, including guidelines for pre-harvest intervals (PHI) and treatment frequency.
+* Always read product labels thoroughly and follow instructions, including guidelines for listed plants and pests, application frequency and pre-harvest intervals (PHI) for edible crops.

 GardenTech is a registered trademark of Gulfstream Home and Garden, Inc.